 Difference between Key Result Areas and Key Performance Indicators:

-Key Result Areas (KRAs) are the tasks that must be completed in order to remain productive and helpful.
-Whereas, KPIs measure a person's, department's, or organization's progress in specific areas (KRA).
+While answering the question what is a key result are we can state that Key Result Areas (KRAs) are the tasks that must be completed in order to remain productive and helpful.
+Whereas, KPIs measure a person's, department's, or organization's progress in specific key result areas (KRA).

-KRAs are defined and measurable.
+Key Result Areas are defined and measurable.
 On the other hand, KPI is itself a measure, or a numerical number.
-Door-to-door sales are an example of KRAs.
+Door-to-door sales are an example of Key Result Areas.
 While, sales targets, profitability, etc are examples of KPI.

 The structure of Key Result Areas helps prioritize essential strategic components.
-KRAs are measurable and can help achieve long-term success by coordinating an employee’s actions with the strategic objectives.
+Key Result Areas are measurable and can help achieve long-term success by coordinating an employee’s actions with the strategic objectives.
 They act as pillars for the agenda, providing structure and direction to the team members in the organization.